 Za’atar Avo Toast

 If I have to pick one favorite spice blend, I think I will go with Za’atar.
 Maybe its the thyme.
 Maybe it s the sesame.
 I do not know.
 But its magic.
 For this version, 2 thin tomato slices over the smashed avocado.
 Place 2 thin slices of onions on this.
-Sprinkle 1 teaspoon Za’atar over this.
+Sprinkle 1 tsp Za’atar over this.
 Garnish with finely chopped parsley if desired.
 Enjoy.

 Pesto Avo Toast

 This one is a classic that never fails.
 Arrange thinly sliced tomatoes and onions over the smashed avocado.
-Spoon 2 teaspoon of Pesto over this.
+Spoon 2 tsp of Pesto over this.
 I have used my homemade almond cilantro pesto for this but you can also use regular basil pesto.
 Once done, garnish with finely chopped basil and parsley and dig in.